Naturism And Naturists Defined and Explained

 Becoming a member of the YNA naturist community involves much more than simply living a clothes-free lifestyle.
 The naturist way of life, based on the YNA philosophy, is also about acceptance, equality, respecting others and respecting the environment.

-Basically, whether or not you call yourself one or the other, both pretty much like the same sort of activity.
+Whether or not you call yourself one or the other, both pretty much like the same sort of activity.
 The activities that they participate in and the locations they visit are the same.
 Both like to go to the beach, visit nudist resorts, enjoy social nudism and social nudity as a whole.

 Naturists and The Naturist Lifestyle

-There are millions of people worldwide who call themselves naturists.
-Most of them can be found in Europe, North America, Australia and New Zealand.
-Statistics show that one in every four Americans has skinny dipped or sunbathed nude at some point in their lives.
+Surveys and polls show that over a third of Americans have skinny dipped or sunbathed nude at some point in their lives.
 Such people could be considered naturists, though they may not know much about naturism or use the terms.

 Many misconceptions exist concerning naturists.
 They are often thought to be “swingers,” or people who otherwise experience sexual gratification from being nude around other people who are also naked.